-Alongside your compulsory language modules, you will take core and optional modules from each of the departments related to your chosen languages.
+Alongside your compulsory language modules, you will take core and optional modules related to your chosen languages.
 These often focus on topics such as history, literature or culture relating to the country or region you are interested in.

 Depending on your beginners’ language choice, you may take fewer optional modules in the first two years, so that you can concentrate on intensive language acquisition.

 You can choose three languages from post-A level: French, German, Portuguese, Russian or Spanish.

 OR two post-A level (from the list above) and one beginners’ language: French, German, Portuguese, Russian, Serbian/Croatian, Slovene or Spanish.